jimurrito/WorkSpace4Rust/readme.md

 ### VS Code-Server pre-configured for Rust development

-This is a remote VS Code server, that has tools pre-installed, that can assist in the development of Rust or Non-Rust applications. 🦀
+This is a remote VS Code server, that has tools pre-installed, that can assist in the development of Rust and Non-Rust applications. 🦀

 <br>